gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 So, overall, the shape (480, 64, 64, 3) tells you that you have 480 patches, and each patch has dimensions of 64x64 pixels with 3 color channels (RGB).

 These generated patches are likely to be used as training data for your denoising model.
-If you have further steps in your code or specific questions, feel free to share!

 ```
 # Patches are created so they do not overlap.